MEF-BDA503/Leyla-Yigit/index.md

 ***
 ## WEEK 3 (Oct 31, 2018)
 **Assignment 3 (Oct 31, 2018)**
-This week we reviewed ggplot & lubridate packages and as ODD homework part 2, in order to aggregate monthly ODD datas, we merged our code to main file.
+This week we reviewed ggplot & lubridate packages and as ODD homework part 2, in order to aggregate monthly ODD data as a whole, we merged our code to main file.
 [Assignment3](AssignmentWeek3/AssignmentWeek3.Rmd)

 ***
 ## Week2 (Oct 17, 2018)